-QPI Title: Patients with he resection with cu excised. ad and neck cancer undergoing open surgical rative intent should have their tumour adequately Description: Proportion of patients with squamous cell carcinoma of the oral cavity, larynx or pharynx with final excision margins of less than 1mm after open surgical resection with curative intent.
-Rationale and Evidence: Achieving clear margins is associated with improved local and regional control and disease specific and overall survival.
-Where distance from invasive carcinoma to surgical margins is less than 1mm this would be considered involved 11, 12.
-Margin status is an important predictor of patient outcome ^{13, 14} .
-Evidence has shown that surgical margins that have positive margins have an increased risk of recurrence ^{15, 16, 17} .
+QPI Title: d and neck cancer undergoing open surgical ative intent should have their tumour adequately Description: larynx or pharynx ents with squamous cell carcinoma of the oral cavity, with final excision margins of less than 1mm after ection with curative intent.
+Rationale and Evidence: control and disease Where distance from than 1mm this wood margin status is a Evidence has sho argins is associated with improved local and regional se specific and overall survival. om invasive carcinoma to surgical margins is less uld be considered involved 11,12.
+In important predictor of patient outcome 13,14. where the surgical margins that have positive margins of risk of recurrence 15,16,17.
 Specifications: Numerator: Number of patients with squamous cell carcinoma of the oral cavity, larynx or pharynx who undergo open surgical resection with curative intent with final excision margins of less than 1mm (on pathology report).
 Denominator: All patients with squamous cell carcinoma of the oral cavity, larynx or pharynx who undergo open surgical resection with curative intent.
 Exclusions: Patients with naso-pharyngeal cancer.
+Patients with posterior pharyngeal wall cancer.
 Target: uring the proportion of patients who undergo surgery has not been completely excised, therefore a 'less has been set.